xiaozhouzhoua/My-Stars/README.md

 *   [thebookisclosed/ViVe](https://github.com/thebookisclosed/ViVe) - C# library and console app for using new feature control APIs available in Windows 10 version 2004 and newer

-*   [metatube-community/jellyfin-plugin-metatube](https://github.com/metatube-community/jellyfin-plugin-metatube) - Metadata Tube Plugin for Jellyfin/Emby.
+*   [metatube-community/jellyfin-plugin-metatube](https://github.com/metatube-community/jellyfin-plugin-metatube) - MetaTube Plugin for Jellyfin/Emby

 *   [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.